kix23/regen/README.md

 Here is a Template for Shellscripts with standard Functions.

 run:
-`regen Vorlagen/template.sh new_script.sh`
+`regen template/template.sh template/examples/regen.sh regen_updated.sh`
-to create a new script without comments.
+to create updated regen script.

 # Goal
 ~~Be a script, whitch creates a Template for other Scripts~~